 Australia is a world leader in Fertility and IVF Treatments, with more than 13,500 IVF babies born in Australia in 2016/2017: the highest number ever recorded, according to a new report released by the Fertility Society of Australia this year.*

 Furthermore, Australia has been ranked third among the countries with the highest-quality healthcare systems, according to the latest Human Development Index released by the UN in September 2018.

-Established in 2003, City Fertility is one of Australia’s leading IVF and fertility service groups with 9 clinics, 65 consulting rooms and over 40 specialists nationwide.
-We provide seamless care across the full fertility spectrum, from the initial consultation all the way to ensuring the best possible outcomes through our rigorous protocols and science-based treatments.
+Established in 2003, City Fertility is one of Australia’s leading IVF and fertility service groups with 9 clinics, 65 consulting rooms and over 40 fertility specialists nationwide.
+We provide seamless care across the full fertility spectrum, from the initial consultation all the way to ensuring the best possible outcomes through our precise protocols and science-based treatments.

 Some of the benefits at City Fertility are:

 We understand that, sometimes, patients’ gender preferences matter when it comes to medical care.
 At City Fertility we have a wide range of doctors available for you to choose who you feel more comfortable with.

 We have over 40 Specialists available to you who are fluent in Cantonese, English, Hakka, Hindi, Hokkien, Indonesian, Malay, Mandarin, Marathi, Punjabi, Russian, Sinhalese, Ukrainian, and Urdu.

 If you are overseas when starting your treatment, you may request an initial consultation via Skype or phone with one of our fertility specialists.